 - Gather all the ingredients.

-- Sprinkle kosher salt and freshly ground black pepper on both sides of the salmon fillet.
+- Sprinkle Diamond Crystal kosher salt and freshly ground black pepper on both sides of 2 skin-on salmon fillets.

-- Thinly slice the onion and cut the carrot into julienne strips.
+- Thinly slice ½ onion and cut 3 oz carrot into julienne strips.

-- Cut off the bottom of the shimeji mushrooms and shiitake mushrooms.
-Break up shimeji mushrooms with your hands and thinly slice shiitake mushrooms.
+- Cut off the bottoms of 1.8 oz shimeji mushrooms and 2 shiitake mushrooms.
+Separate the shimeji mushrooms by hand into small clusters.
+Thinly slice the shiitake caps.

-- Place half of the onion slices and put the salmon on top, skin side down.
+- For one foil packet, place one portion of the onion slices on the foil.
+Then, put one salmon fillet on top, skin side down.

 - Add ½ Tbsp sake and ½ Tbsp butter on top.

-- Bring the top and bottom aluminum foil over the salmon and fold a few times.
-Then bring the sides together and fold a few times to make sure the foil is tightly closed and no opening.
-Repeat the same process for the second salmon.
+- Bring the top and bottom of the aluminum foil together over the salmon and fold a few times to close the top.
+Then, bring the sides together and fold a few times to tightly sealed the foil packet.
+Repeat the same process for the other fillet.

 To Cook on the Stovetop

-- Place the two sets of salmon in foil on a frying pan and cover with a lid (no need to add water).
+- Place the salmon foil packets in a frying pan and cover with a lid (no need to add water).
 Cook the salmon over medium heat for 2 minutes, then medium-low heat for 10 minutes.
-If you have 1 to 1 ½ inch-thick salmon, you will need to cook for 15-18 minutes (Open the foil to check the doneness).
+If your salmon is 1–1½ inches thick, cook for 15–18 minutes.
+Carefully open the foil packet (avoiding the hot steam) to check the doneness, if needed.

-- Alternatively, you can bake at a preheated 425ºF (218ºC) oven for 15 minutes.
-For a convection oven, reduce cooking temperature by 25ºF (15ºC).
-If you have 1 to 1 ½ inch-thick salmon, you will need to cook for 18-20 minutes.
-Carefully open the foil to check the doneness, if you're not sure.
+- Alternatively, you can bake in a preheated 425ºF (218ºC) oven for 15 minutes.
+For a convection oven, reduce the cooking temperature by 25ºF (15ºC).
+If your salmon is 1–1½ inches thick, bake for 18–20 minutes.
+Carefully open the foil to check the doneness.

 To Serve

-- Carefully open the aluminum foil to enjoy the salmon, sprinkle chives and drizzle ponzu or soy sauce on top.
+- Carefully open the foil packets, avoiding the hot steam.
+Sprinkle with the chopped chives and drizzle each with 1 Tbsp ponzu or soy sauce.
 Enjoy!

 Nutrition